Skip to content

 🍎APPL: A Prompt Programming Language

-python pre-commit Ruff Code style: black Checked with mypy License: MIT
+version python pre-commit Ruff Code style: black Checked with mypy License: MIT Discord arXiv

 APPL is A Prompt Programming Language that extends Python to provide a Natural, Intuitive, Convenient, and Efficient (NICE) way to utilize Large Language Models (LLMs) such as GPT in your program.